-Insert the sheet into the feeder.
-Load your sheet aligned with the load line and insert until the paper will not continue, with thicker sheets you feel resistance.
+2. Insert the sheet into the feeder.
+Load your sheet aligned with the load line and insert until the paper cannot continue, with thicker sheets you feel resistance.
 The printer detects the sheet in three seconds.
 A countdown begins on the front-panel display.

 WARNING!
-Take care not to push your fingers inside the printer's paper path, the results may be painful.
+Do not to push your fingers inside the printer's paper path.